-Isaiah Pead ran for Cincinnati's first two touchdowns Saturday night, and Zach Collaros threw for the next four - all in the first half - leading the Bearcats to a 72-10 victory over Austin Peay.
+CINCINNATI (AP) - Isaiah Pead ran for Cincinnati's first two touchdowns Saturday night, and Zach Collaros threw for the next four - all in the first half - leading the Bearcats to a 72-10 victory over Austin Peay.

 The Bearcats dominated an Ohio Valley Conference team that has only eight seniors, scoring the third-most points in their history.